 Protection Orders may be obtained in the Family Court Division of the Circuit Court which is located in the Madison County Courthouse, Room 217 (Magistrate’s Office).
 The plaintiff must ask the court for a Protection Order either in the county where the victim lives or in the county where the victim has temporarily relocated to avoid further abuse.
 If there is a pending case, then the plaintiff must file for protection in the county in which the case is pending.
 It is recommended that the plaintiff file in the county in which the victim resides, if possible.

 Standard court forms (Petitions) must be filed with the clerk to ask for a Protection Order.
-These forms are available in the clerk’s office in each county courthouse or at the link posted below.
+These forms are available in the clerk’s office in each county courthouse or by using this link.
 The completed Petition should be taken to the clerk’s office.
 The Judge may or may not issue a temporary Protection Order and set a date for a hearing before the plaintiff leaves the courthouse.
 If any temporary orders are signed by the Judge, they are good only until the final hearing unless otherwise extended by the Judge.
 They are not permanent orders!

 After the Judge signs a temporary Protection Order, a date is set for a court hearing.
 The clerk’s office will give a copy of the signed temporary order, petition, and notice of the hearing date to the Sheriff’s department.
 The Sheriff’s department will attempt to serve copies of these papers on the defendant.
 The plaintiff should ensure that the sheriff has the correct, physical address of the defendant’s home and/or work.
 Other helpful information for the Sheriff’s department could include a physical description, vehicle description, tag number, etc. It is necessary that the defendant be served with the court order before the court date.
 If not, the hearing may be postponed because the Judge cannot take testimony from the plaintiff or a witness until the defendant is officially served.